Trends come and go, but they sometimes leave a significant mark.

 The eCommerce industry has seen a lot of growth recently, and it would not be a stretch to suggest that its trends are affecting the decisions of businesses a lot.

-Below, you will find 7 examples of eCommerce trends that are impacting the industry.
+Below, you will find seven examples of eCommerce trends impacting the industry.

-If you plan to start an online business or have one already, this information should prove quite valuable.
+This information should prove quite valuable if you plan to start an online business or have one already.

 Emphasis on Customer Feedback and Social Proof

 Let’s start with customer feedback and social proof.
 It is hard to imagine an online shopper making a blind decision and spending money without justifying their decision.

 Customer reviews are key these days.
 According to multiple studies, roughly 9 out of 10 online shoppers read and base their decisions on existing feedback from other shoppers.

 For some stores, the focus is on having as many customers leave feedback as possible.
 For others, it is an approach to utilize the dropshipping business model and import reviews from elsewhere.